Menu

 Licensees

 Social guests and others who may enter private property with an owner’s implicit permission, such as mail carriers, are licensees.
 The standard of care owed to licensees is lower than that owed to invitees.
-Generally, homeowners are only liable for unaddressed dangers that they knew or should have known about and had failed to mention to the licensees.
+Generally, homeowners are only liable for unaddressed dangers they knew or should have known about and failed to mention to the licensees.
 For example, the homeowner does not mention the broken step on the porch to the mail carrier, who then trips and falls.

 Trespassers